libbybaldwin/phonegap-powerapp/README.md

 ## PhoneGap App for Android Project (Eclipse): PowerApp
 Works as a Stand-alone App or with [PhoneGap PowerApp Node.js Server](https://github.com/libbybaldwin/phonegap-powerapp-nodejs)

+I made a [short](http://www.youtube.com/watch?v=cciO65NXCgI) video which describes PowerApp and how to use it.

-### This repo contains a complete Cordova App, Including:
+### This repo contains a complete Cordova App Eclipse Project, Including:

 * **PhoneGap** - [phonegap.com](phonegap.com) - **PhoneGap/Cordova 1.8.0** .jar and .js files
 * **jQuery Mobile** - [jquerymobile.com](jquerymobile.com)